dtcooper/fakehostname/README.md

 The library reads environment variable `FAKE_HOSTNAME` -- prepped by the command -- and uses that instead of your system's hostname.

+This software has been tested on macOS 10.11 (El Capitan) and Ubuntu 16.04 LTS
++ 17.10.

 ## Important Note for Apple's macOS (Darwin)

-On macOS, starting with 10.11 (El Capitan), a feature called [System Integrity Protection](https://en.wikipedia.org/wiki/System_Integrity_Protection) was introduced that disallows the use dynamic insertion of libraries for system executables.
+On macOS, starting with 10.11 (El Capitan), a feature called [System Integrity Protection](https://en.wikipedia.org/wiki/System_Integrity_Protection) was introduced that disallows the dynamic insertion of libraries for system executables.
 One therefore can't use the environment variable `DYLD_INSERT_LIBRARIES` to actually use `libfakehostname`'s implementation of the `uname` and `gethostname`.